GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 The client uses the channel's transport addresses and properties from the corresponding MC_ANNOUNCE frame.
 The MC_KEY Sequence Number field identifies the channel key generation that the server expects the client to have available when processing channel packets.

-A client cannot join a multicast channel without first receiving an applicable MC_ANNOUNCE frame and an applicable MC_KEY frame for that channel.
+A client MUST NOT join a multicast channel in response to an MC_JOIN frame unless it has received both an applicable MC_ANNOUNCE frame and an applicable MC_KEY frame for that channel.

 MC_JOIN frames are formatted as shown in {{fig-mc-channel-join-format}}.